Missing Teeth – Greenbelt, MD

 Dentures

-A full denture is a removable dental prosthetic that is placed when all teeth have been extracted and gum tissue has fully healed.
+A full denture is a removable dental prosthetic that is placed when all teeth have been extracted and the gum tissue has fully healed.
 Dentures help patients reclaim their ability to chew effectively and speak properly.
 In addition, they aid in preserving the natural and youthful contours of the face.
-Your full dentures will be carefully crafted using only the latest in prosthetic materials as to ensure a natural, lifelike appearance and a comfortable fit.
-Dentures are often made together with dental implants to insure a "snap on" tight fit.
+Full dentures are carefully crafted using only the latest in prosthetic materials to ensure a natural, lifelike appearance and a comfortable fit.
+Dentures are often made together with dental implants to ensure a "snap on" tight fit.

 Partial Dentures (RPD)

-Removable partial dentures (RPD) by the McCarl Dental Group are an option if you are missing teeth and are not a candidate for permanent tooth replacement.
-Partial dentures provide a cost effective way to replace missing teeth and restore chewing function.
+Removable partial dentures (RPD) are an option if a patient is missing teeth and is not a candidate for permanent tooth replacement.
+Partial dentures provide a cost-effective way to replace missing teeth and restore chewing function.
 These can also be combined with dental implants to improve the fit and chewing ability of the partial dentures.
-The McCarl Dental Group will work with you to determine the best solution for you.

-A bridge may be recommended if you're missing one or more teeth.
-Gaps left by missing teeth eventually cause the remaining teeth to rotate or shift into the empty spaces.
-The imbalance caused by missing teeth can also lead to gum disease, temporomandibular joint (TMJ) disorders, and loss of additional teeth.
+A dental bridge may be recommended if a person is missing one or more teeth.
+Gaps left behind by missing teeth eventually cause the remaining teeth to rotate or shift into empty spaces.
+The imbalance caused by missing teeth can also lead to gum disease, temporomandibular joint (TMJ) dysfunction, and loss of additional teeth.

 Learn More About Dental Bridges